Till Family Rock Band

 Yours John Ruskin

-Various reports in UK and USA lead one to believe that the family were of a Non-Conformist background and supported their local churches with fund raising etc. Indeed they performed for several years to great acclaim at the Chautauqua Institution, a Methodist Foundation in 1894 originally but now open to all Faiths to increase knowledge of religion but also education and arts.
-It so happens that one of the Honorary Presidents of the Rock Band years there was Thomas Edison of phonographic fame.
+Various reports in UK and USA lead one to believe that the family were of a Non-Conformist background and supported their local churches with fund raising etc. Indeed they performed for several years at the Chautauqua Institution.
+Originally this was a Methodist Foundation in 1894 but is now open to all faiths not only to increase knowledge of religion but also education and the arts.
+Thomas Edison,of phonographic fame, was Honorary President of this Foundation and a friend of the Tills.

 Contemporary advertising postcard.